NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 ## July 13, 2021
 - Fixed bug caused by porting, Editor option is no longer saved statically.
 - Cleaned up codebase a little more
+- Updated archive page to create then cache a serialized index for searching if it doesn't exist, updated master archive json to include the biography text.

 ## July 12, 2021
 - Refactored codebase, split project into more files to keep it manageable